threefoldfoundation/info_threefold_pub/wiki/orgstructure/governance.md

 !!!include:threefold_history_include

 > Some people have claimed that some threefold founders sold tokens and dumped the price, this is not true and can be verified using our blockchain.
-The ThreeFold founders have invested millions of USD in the project so far, they did not take money out.
+The ThreeFold founders have invested millions of USD in the project so far.
 Lots of our team work on reduced salary some even without.

 ## Token Distribution